esmpac/Numerical-Simulation-of-Wave-Propagation-in-a-1D-String/README.md

 # Numerical Simulation of Wave Propagation in a 1D String

-This project implements a numerical simulation of wave propagation on a 1D string using a finite difference method.
+This project implements a numerical simulation of wave propagation on a 1D string using a finite difference method (FDM).

+note: the Finite Difference Method (FDM) is a numerical technique employed to approximate solutions to partial differential equations (PDEs) by discretizing the continuous domain into a structured grid of points.
 ---

 ## Physical Model